 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Long-acting reversible conception (LARC) is birth control that provides long-term pregnancy prevention.
-LARCs provide protection for three to 10 years or more, depending on the birth control brand.
-LARCs come in two forms, a device your provider inserts into your uterus and a device your provider implants into your arm.
-Your provider can remove the device if you decide you’d like to become pregnant.
+LARC includes devices that a healthcare provider inserts into your uterus or implants under your skin.
+LARC provides protection for three to 10 years or more.
+Your healthcare provider can remove the device if you decide you’d like to become pregnant.
+LARC is the second most popular form of reversible birth control in the U.S.

 Advertisement